someengineering/resoto.com/blog/2022/12-07-resoto-at-your-command/index.md

 ## Conclusion

-Ideally, Resoto already brings all the power you need to manage your cloud infrastructure.
-In case you find yourself in a situation, where you need to do something that is not possible with the built-in commands, you can always extend Resoto and write your own custom command.
-The nature of the Resoto shell command line approach using pipes and filters allows for simple extensions that can be combined to solve the most complex problems.
+Resoto provides a multitude of tools to help you manage your cloud infrastructure.
+But, if you find yourself in a situation where you need to do something that is not possible with Resoto's built-in commands, you can always extend Resoto and write your own custom command.

-As we have seen in this article, it is straightforward to write a custom command and extend Resoto to fit your needs.
+The nature of the Resoto Shell's command-line approach using pipes and filters allows for simple extensions that can be combined to solve even the most complex problems.